 Then there are those things you learn along the way — what is important and what is really not so important, where you wish you would have invested more time and where you could have redeemed time, strategies that worked and those that you wish you had never come across in the first place.

 At this point in our lives, we have the time and love sharing ideas — old, new, implemented, original, how we did it, what we used, our reading lists, things that worked, and those that simply got left on the wish list.
 And we want to pass along those quality resources to other educators and tutors blazing their own trails.

 To that end, here is what you’ll find at DIYHomeschooler:

-- Free Unit Studies
+Free Unit Studies

-Our book studies take a book, divide it out into lessons, and provide all of the go-along material to make a study as cursory or in-depth as you need.
+These are units we have written and pulled together.
+Units make it easy to learn together as a family, dig in deep, and spur individual interests.
+We also offer book studies where we take a book, divide it out into lessons, and provide all of the go-along material to make a study as cursory or in-depth as you need.

 Sites, printables, notebooking helps, free units, and all types of great finds from the web.

 If you are just getting started check out our Get Started page for more on natural learning methods, ways to simplify, and tutor helps: